• Skip to main content

 “Majin” has two different kanji expressions.
 The first one refers to evil spirits which still look like humans; the second one refers to those which are not similar to humans any longer and thus can mean even ‘great devil’ or ‘evil god’ in Japanese.

-The definition and meanings are simple and clear, I think.
+The definition and meanings are not that difficult, I think.
 To understand this noun more clearly, however, let me explain its kanji expressions in detail, one by one.

 The first kanji expression of “majin” consists of the following two kanji characters: